Prakhar896/PickleRick-Bot/README.md

 24) Change some server settings and bot settings: pr!ss help [MOD]
 25) Lock a channel (prevent people from messaging in it): pr!lockchannel help [MOD]
 26) Get information from Wikipedia: pr!wiki help
-27) Listen to Music in a Voice Channel: pr!music help
+27) Listen to Music in a Voice Channel: pr!music help (temporarily disabled)
+28) Delete Message Logs (Logs content of messages when they are deleted.): pr!ss setdeletelogs true/false [MOD]
+29) Suggestions (suggest improvements to a server democratically): pr!suggest (your suggestion here)

 Commands tagged with [MOD] or [SPECIAL PERMISSIONS] work only if you are a moderator or if you have specific permissions.